jeremyreeder/gridscout/docs/index.md

 permalink: /
 ---

-GridScout™ is a console-based map-search tool for use by community-defense intelligence analysts.
-It lets them do bulk collection of location data, including MGRS coordinates.
+GridScout™ is the console-based map-search tool that you didn't know you needed.
+It can help you make better use of your paper maps.
+Without it, the process of finding and marking places of interest is tedious.
+Let GridScout™ solve that so you can get on with your duty of planning for the impending apocalypse, or whatever it is that you do.

 # Suggested workflow
+1. Order waterproof paper maps of your areas of interest.
+Have them printed with an MGRS (aka USNG) or UTM grid.
+2. Get some [clear plastic overlays][duralar].
-1. Search for various points of interest by category: "power plants", "tank farms", "distribution centers", etc.
+3. Search for points of interest by category: "power plants", "tank farms", "distribution centers", etc.
-2. Select individual results to see aerial and street-level views as needed.
+4. Select individual results to see aerial and street-level views as needed.
-3. Edit the GridScout™ search log (log/gridscout.log), removing any irrelevant search results.
+5. Edit the GridScout™ search log (log/gridscout.log), removing any irrelevant search results.
-4. Get a paper map of the area and some clear plastic overlays.
-5. Using either the search log or the console output as a reference, plot points on the overlays.
+6. Using either the search log or the console output as a reference, plot points on the overlays.
-6. File the search log away for future reference.
+7. File the search log away for future reference.

 # What, no GUI?
 For its primary purpose of bulk collection of MGRS coordinates, simple text